 This garden will include smart, environmental design that makes good use of water including the recycling of this precious resource.

 Our school will have access to a new, outdoor classroom and a place that actively supports an enhanced learning network with our local community and partners.

 Interested in knowing more?

-We’ll write a few stories to keep you up to date on this project, so bookmark our Garden Club page for regular updates.
+We’ll write a few stories to keep you up to date on this project, so bookmark our Gardens Group page for regular updates.
 We’ll also publish any new stories in our regular P&C newsletters.